 \subsection{Procedure}

-The procedure followed a semi-structured interview guideline, which is available on researchbox.org to ensure transparency and replicability (ID: \#5944).
+The procedure followed a semi-structured interview guideline, which is available on researchbox.org (ID: \#5944).
 After giving informed consent, participants were introduced to the general concept of GSRs.
-To establish a shared understanding of the study context, a general use case description was presented.
-In the use case, a small \emph{Reachy Mini} desktop robot (\emph{Pollen Robotics)} was deployed in a student's home environment to support interactive learning of lecture contents.
-We used a \emph{Reachy Mini} robot as an illustrative example and provided videos of this robot to increase realism of the use case
+To establish a shared understanding of the study context, a use case description was presented.
+In the use case, a small \emph{Reachy Mini} desktop robot (\emph{Pollen Robotics)} was deployed in a student's home environment to support interactive learning of lecture content.
+Participants watched a video of the Reachy Mini robot to increase the realism of the use case.

-First, lecturers and students were asked about their demographics, previous experiences with social robots, their role in higher education and their experience with teaching or learning.
-Afterwards, lecturers were asked how they typically support students in understanding lecture content, whereas students were questioned on how they themselves approach their learning process using lecture slides.
+After this introduction, participants were asked about their demographics, previous experiences with social robots, their role in higher education and their experience with teaching or learning.
+Afterwards, lecturers were asked how they typically support students in understanding course materials, whereas students were questioned on how they themselves approach learning lecture content.
 This served to ground subsequent responses in participants' lived experiences.

 Next, potential applications of the robot were introduced.
 The learning interaction was framed as flexible and student-controlled, taking place in a home setting and beginning when the robot was switched on and ending when it was switched off.
 Within this scenario, the robot motivated students to engage with lecture slides, supported their learning through explanations, questions, and short knowledge tests, and assisted with solving exercises.
-To better understand the perceived usefulness of the robot's learning support, participants were asked about their general attitudes toward the use case.
+Participants were then asked about the perceived usefulness of this use case.